Tight contact structures without symplectic fillings are everywhere: Homological restrictions on symplectic fillings

-Let $W$ be a Liouville filling with strict contact boundary $(Y,\alpha)$. \begin{enumerate} \item For any $D>0$, which is not the period of some Reeb orbit of $\alpha$, we have a $\Z/2-$graded (with grading given by $\frac{\dim W}{2}-\mu_{CZ}$) filtered positive symplectic cohomology $SH_+^{*,<D}(W)$.
-Its underlying cochain complex is generated by the (hat and check versions of the) Reeb orbits with period up to $D$.
-We also have the filtered symplectic cohomology $SH^{*,<D}(W)$, whose cochain complex is generated by the above orbits and a Morse cochain complex of $W$.
-Moreover, these cohomologies fit into a tautological long exact sequence
+Let $W$ be a Liouville filling with \emph{strict} contact boundary $(Y,\alpha)$ (i.e.\ we fix the contact form $\alpha$ such that the Liouville form of $W$ is restricted to be $\alpha$ on the boundary). \begin{enumerate} \item (Filtered Symplectic Cohomology) For any $D>0$, which is not the period of some Reeb orbit of $\alpha$, we have a $\Z/2-$graded filtered positive symplectic cohomology $SH_+^{*,<D}(W)$.
+We may assume Reeb orbits of period at most $D$ are non-degenerate.
+Its underlying cochain complex is generated by the hat $\hat{\gamma}$ and check $\check{\gamma}$ versions of the Reeb orbits with period up to $D$, whose grading is given by $\frac{\dim W}{2}-\mu_{CZ} \mod 2$; here, $\mu_{CZ}(\check{\gamma})=\mu_{CZ}(\hat{\gamma})-1=\mu_{CZ}(\gamma)$ with $\mu_{CZ}(\gamma)$ being the Conley-Zehnder index of the Reeb orbit $\gamma$.
+The direct limit w.r.t.\ $D\to +\infty$ yields the symplectic cohomology of $W$, which is an invariant of $W$ up to Liouville homotopy.
+On the other hand, the filtered positive symplectic cohomology $SH_+^{*,<D}(W)$ depends on the boundary contact form $\alpha$ and is not an invariant of $W$ up to homotopy.
+Note that we suppress the appearance of $\alpha$ into the assumption that $W$ is a Liouville filling with \emph{strict} contact boundary $(Y,\alpha)$ for simplicity.
+We also have the filtered symplectic cohomology $SH^{*,<D}(W)$, whose cochain complex is generated by the above orbits, and a Morse cochain complex of $W$.
+Moreover, these cohomologies fit into a tautological long exact sequence:

-\item We define $\delta_{\partial}: SH_+^{*,<D}(W) \to H^*(Y)[1]$ to be the composition of the connecting map $\delta$ and the restriction map in cohomology associated to the inclusion $Y\hookrightarrow W$.
+\item (Boundary Map) We define $\delta_{\partial}: SH_+^{*,<D}(W) \to H^*(Y)[1]$ to be the composition of the connecting map $\delta$ and the restriction map in cohomology associated to the inclusion $Y\hookrightarrow W$.
 Then, according to \cite[\S 3.1]{Zho21}, $\delta_{\partial}$ can be defined directly by counting rigid configurations consisting of a holomorphic plane in $W$ and a tail of gradient flow line in $Y$, with respect to any auxiliary Morse function on $Y$.
 When $\delta_{\partial}(x)$ has a non-trivial component in $H^d(Y)$, then we have

+where $\mu_{CZ}(x)$ is the Conley-Zehnder index computed with respect to the trivialization induced by the holomorphic plane which contributes to said non-trivial component in $H^d(Y)$.

+\item (Novikov Coefficients) Symplectic cohomology for Liouville fillings is classically defined for Liouville fillings over $\Z$, and more generally for semi-positive symplectic fillings with coefficients in the Novikov ring over $\Z$.
+Appealing to virtual perturbation techniques (e.g.\ polyfolds, virtual fundamental cycles, Kuranishi techniques) one can furthermore define symplectic cohomology in the case of general symplectic fillings; the drawback is that it is now defined over the Novikov \emph{field} $\Lambda$ over $\Q$, where